fahad-011/smart-brain/README.md

 ![](/client/demo.gif)

 Welcome to the Face Recognition Brain!
-This full-stack application utilizes React and Express to implement an intelligent face recognition system.
+This `MERN Stack` application utilizes React and Express to implement an intelligent face recognition system.
 Users can detect faces within images, and their entry count increases every time a face is successfully identified.

 ## Description